Leah Downing

 Outcome & Reflection

-Repose resulted in a resolved, high-fidelity concept prototype that translates an emotional pacing framework into tactile interaction.
+Repose resulted in a high-fidelity concept prototype that translates an emotional pacing framework into tactile interaction.
 Designed to support calm, autonomy, and reflection, it guides users through five phases at their own pace.
 Grounded in Slow Design principles, Repose reframes digital interaction as a form of care by reducing urgency, choice overload, and emotional pressure.
 Through gentle pacing, reflective prompts, and mindful transitions, it creates space to pause, express, and move forward with clarity.

 Building Repose also clarified for me that “calm” is not a visual style; it is a structural decision.
 A key learning was how quickly tone can shift when the interface asks for justification, gives too many options, or moves users forward too fast.
-Much of the trial and error in this project came down to reducing judgment and reducing demand: rewriting microcopy until it felt permissive rather than prescriptive, simplifying decision points, and rebalancing density and whitespace so the experience could breathe.
+Much of the trial and error in this project came down to reducing judgement and reducing demand: rewriting microcopy until it felt permissive rather than prescriptive, simplifying decision points, and rebalancing density and whitespace so the experience could breathe.
 Iteration showed that small choices, like naming the home as a “Centre,” removing “why” questions, or adding a pacing cue, had an outsized impact on how supported users felt.

 The project strengthened my approach to care-oriented interaction design: grounding conceptual intentions in concrete mechanics, testing for emotional tone as much as usability, and treating accessibility and clarity as part of the care logic rather than a final check.
 If I were to take Repose further, I would run longer-term testing to understand how people return to the tools over time, and explore a “sunsetting” approach that supports letting go rather than ongoing dependence.
+I would also test notification strategy and return-use patterns to ensure the experience supports closure without encouraging dependence.

 ©2026 Leah Downing.
 All Rights Reserved.